 By upping the drama and the mind-blowing F/X. director Bryan Singer’s second outing with Marvel’s merry mutants left fans breathless.
 It also revealed Wolverine’s origin in a more loyal way than X-Men Origins: Wolverine.
 (Don’t get a nerd started on what that movie did to Deadpool.)

-Now tune in to THE WRITERS’ ROOM for a celebration of small screen adaptations: “The Walking Dead, Smallville & other comics” on Fri., Apr.
-25 at 9PM/8c.
+Check out THE WRITERS’ ROOM video for a celebration of small screen adaptations: “The Walking Dead, Smallville & other comics.”